 I turned to the last chapter, entitled “The Troops Deserve the Truth”, and turned to the next to last section, “Addressing the Consequences”.
 Carter describes his heart rending visits to injured soldiers, and ends with this:

 The head of medicine at BAMC (Brooke Army Medical Center) once told me that when he first arrived…he would try to provice precise answers to questions like, “Will I be able to run again?…to hunt?…to surf?”
-But now, he told me, he’d witnessed so many instances of fearless courage and odds-defying recoveries that he’s simple answer, “You will if you want to.”
+But now, he told me, he’d witnessed so many instances of fearless courage and odds-defying recoveries that he simply answers, “You will if you want to.”

 This makes me furious.
 If an injured person doesn’t heal, does that mean he or she didn’t want it enough?
 Really?
 Would you have said this to FDR?